heliholic/devel/REF-DESIGN.md

 ### Expansion Port G

-Port G is primarily for a GPS and a Compass.
+Port G is primarily for a UART/GPS and a I2C/Compass.

 The connector type is 6-pin JST-GH, with the following pinout: